IdeaBlade/Breeze/Nuget.builds/Breeze.WebApi/readme.txt

-Breeze MVC4WebApi NuGet Package ReadMe
+"Breeze for ASP.NET Web Api projects" ReadMe
 ------------------------------------------
 This Breeze NuGet Package adds essential Breeze script files and .NET Web Api libraries to your project.

-Although the title says "MVC4WebApi", MVC is not required to use Breeze or this package.

-For an example of a Breeze application, add the "Breeze for MVC4 Web Api Client Sample" package to your project.
+For an example of a Breeze application, add the 'Breeze.WebApiSample' package to your project.

 Visit http://www.breezejs.com/documentation/start-nuget to learn more.